spacetelescope/jwst/docs/jwst/associations/overview.rst

 :func:`~stdatamodels.jwst.datamodels.open`
 which returns a
 `~jwst.datamodels.container.ModelContainer`.
-All members of the association that can be represented as a `~stdatamodels.DataModel`, will be available in the `~jwst.datamodels.container.ModelContainer` as their respective DataModels.
+All members of the association that can be represented as a `~stdatamodels.jwst.datamodels.JwstDataModel`, will be available in the `~jwst.datamodels.container.ModelContainer` as their respective DataModels.

 .. code-block:: python